JIeIIIa/ProzorroRest/README.md

 #ProzorroRest

-ProzorroRest is a test project for PUBLIC BID
+ProzorroRest is a test project for IT Contract

 ##API Description
 ||||